The Club’s name shall be “ALLIANCE INTERNATIONAL HOCKEY CLUB” (in short “ALLIANCE IHC”) hereinafter in these Statutes referred to as ‘The Club’.

 8.2 The Club shall have an Executive Committee.
 Its members shall be elected by the General Assembly (see Article 7.11 above), and it shall be responsible for the current administrative activities of The Club.
 The Executive Committee shall consist of The Club’s Officers together with the ordinary members (see Article 8.3 below). .

-8.3 In addition to the Officers, there shall be three ordinary members of the Executive Committee.
-Preferably, each of the categories of ‘veterans’ should be represented.
+8.3 In addition to the Officers, there shall be up to five ordinary members of the Executive Committee.
+Preferably, each of the categories of Masters should be represented.

 8.4 The Officers of The Club and the ordinary members of the Executive Committee who are elected at a General Assembly shall hold office for three years (ending with the Ordinary General Assembly held in the third following year) and, on expiry of their terms, may be eligible for re-election.
 Notwithstanding, if the Vice-President and/or the Honorary Secretary are elected at the same General Assembly as that at which the President is elected, then they (the Vice-President and the Honorary Secretary) shall then hold office for two years (until the Ordinary General Assembly to be held in the second following year), when he or she may be eligible for re-election.
 An Officer or ordinary member of the Executive shall cease to hold his or her office on ceasing to be a member of The Club or in the case of death or incapacity.
 He or she may also resign such office.
 In such circumstances, the Executive Committee shall have the power to appoint a replacement, but such nomination shall need to be confirmed at the next Ordinary General Assembly, in which case the normal three-year (or two-year) rule shall apply afresh.